MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/optimize-shell.md

 - Supports command and parameter [aliases][aliases]
 - [Pipeline][Pipeline] for chaining commands
 - In-console [help][help] system, similar to Unix `man` pages

-## Running commands in the shell

-PowerShell commands are known as _cmdlets_ (pronounced command-lets).
-In addition to cmdlets, the shell allows you to run any command available on your system.

-Cmdlets are native PowerShell commands, not stand-alone executables.
-Cmdlets are collected into PowerShell modules that can be loaded on demand.
-Cmdlets can be written in any compiled .NET language or in the PowerShell scripting language itself.

 <!-- link reference -->
 [aliases]: /powershell/module/microsoft.powershell.core/about/about_aliases